-Birthdays: Frank Sinatra, Roman Emperor Alexander Severus, Edvard Munch, Gustav Flaubert, Auguste Rodin, Cherokee Confederate General Stand Watie, John Jay, Edward G. Robinson, Field Marshal Karl Von Rundstedt-the Black Knight of Germany, NY Mayor Ed Koch, Zack Mosley –the cartoonist who drew “Smilin' Jack", Connie Francis, Dionne Warwick, Cathy Rigby, Tracy Austin, Bill Nighy is 66, Tom Wilkerson is 68, Jennifer Connelly is 46
+Birthdays: Frank Sinatra, Roman Emperor Alexander Severus, Edvard Munch, Gustav Flaubert, Cherokee Confederate General Stand Watie, John Jay, Edward G. Robinson, Field Marshal Karl Von Rundstedt-the Black Knight of Germany, Ed Koch, Zack Mosley –the cartoonist of “Smilin' Jack", Connie Francis, Dionne Warwick, Cathy Rigby, Tracy Austin, Bill Nighy is 67, Tom Wilkerson is 69, Jennifer Connelly is 47

-1897-The Katzenjammer Kids comic strip by Rudolph Dirks appears.
+1897-The Katzenjammer Kids comic strip by Rudolph Dirks appears in the Heart’s New York Journal.
 The first comic where characters spoke in word balloons.
-The adventures of Hans & Fritz was so popular a rival Hearst newspaper started an imitation called the Captain & the Kids, leading to the first artistic plagiarism lawsuit.
+The adventures of Hans & Fritz was so popular a rival newspaper started an imitation called the Captain & the Kids, leading to the first artistic plagiarism lawsuit.

 1901-First transatlantic wireless signal sent by Guglielmo Marconi.
 This finally ended the frustrating hoopla over laying transatlantic telegraph cables and have them break down almost constantly since the 1850s.
 The pioneers of radio broadcasting like Armstrong, Lee Deforest and David Sarnoff got their start working for the Marconi Wireless Company.
 Recent scholarship puts forward that Nikola Tesla may have preceded Marconi with the concept.